mnielsen/finding_scenius/finding_scenius.md

 fashionable, or rich fields or organizations.
 Just look at all the books and glossy magazine articles which have been written extolling the virtues of Google, Apple, private space ventures, and so on (fill in your favourite example here!)
+If you believe what's written, these places are creative nirvana.

 I think it's quite a bit more complicated than the laudatory publicity suggests.

-I've no doubt Google has many good or even great engineers.
+I've no doubt Google, say, has many good or even great engineers.
 But at the same time I doubt there are many parts of the organization which match the intensity of good ideas produced by Bell Labs, Xerox PARC, or the MIT AI Lab in their heyday.
 Why is that?
 And how can we find those places today?

 I think it's worth understanding